 (7) Nothing in this Section affects a Data Agent-Only QSE’s obligation under paragraph (6) of Section 16.2.1 to provide ERCOT notice of any material change that could adversely affect the reliability or safety of the ERCOT System.

-(8) Each Data Agent-Only QSE representing a QSE that represents one or more Resources shall be connected to the ERCOT WAN and maintain 24-hour, seven-day-per-week operations and Hotline communications with ERCOT.
-Each Data Agent-Only QSE representing a QSE that represents one or more Resources shall answer each QSE Hotline call.
+(8) Each Data Agent-Only QSE shall maintain 24-hour, seven-day-per-week operations and Hotline communications with ERCOT and answer each QSE Hotline call.

 16.2.3.2 Maintaining and Updating QSE Information

 (1) Each QSE must timely update information the QSE provided to ERCOT in the application process, and a QSE must promptly respond to any reasonable request by ERCOT for updated information regarding the QSE or the information provided to ERCOT by the QSE, including: